Jerry-licious/relic-reminders/README.md

 - The end turn button is now blocked until all actions finish resolving.
 - The following relics will block the end turn button when they trigger: Unceasing Top, Gremlin Horn.
   - These relics will show their icon on the end turn button when they are blocking you from ending your turn.

+### Above the Player

+- Orange pellets icon that tracks the types of card played this turn.